Market Stalker (STLKR) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Market Stalker Historical Price

-According to the latest data gathered on Market Stalker live price page, the current price of Market Stalker is 0.002182USD.
+According to the latest data gathered on Market Stalker live price page, the current price of Market Stalker is 0.001983USD.
 The circulating supply of Market Stalker(STLKR) is

 In the past 24 hours, Market Stalker has shown a price movement of